johnbillion/wp-json-schemas/packages/wp-types/readme.md

 );
 ```

-The REST API object definitions apply to each of the objects you get in response to a REST API request, for example when using `apiFetch()`.
+The REST API object definitions apply to the response to a REST API request, for example when using `apiFetch()`.

 The definitions also apply outside of the browser, for example if you're saving data as JSON and reading it in a Node application.